TL;DR

 In a traditional service desk, every issue becomes a ticket.
 The ticket is read by a human, categorized, prioritized, and resolved.
 Automation exists, but it is largely procedural.
 It follows predefined rules and breaks down as soon as the situation becomes ambiguous.

-AI-assisted service desks improve this model by helping humans work faster.
+AI-assisted service desks improve this model by helping humans work more efficiently.
 AI suggests responses, summarizes issues, routes tickets, or surfaces relevant knowledge.
 These improvements are real and valuable, but they do not change who owns the outcome.
 The human agent still does.

 As environments grow more complex, this model struggles to scale.
 The number of systems increases, the number of edge cases multiplies, and employee patience shrinks.
 The service desk becomes a bottleneck not because people are inefficient, but because the model itself is constrained.